micahchenn/Bamboo/Bamboo_Software/Bamboo_Frontend/README.md

 npm: npm (Node Package Manager) is the default package manager for the JavaScript runtime environment Node.js.
      It is used to install, share, and manage software packages in Node.js projects.

+package.json/package-lock.json: This is automatically generated when you create a new app.
+It describes the exact tree that was generated for npm.
+I added npm run dev as a script for package.json to watch for changes when I edit the code

-index.html: In your specific code, the div with id="main" contains another div with id="app".
+index.html: In this code, the div with id="main" contains another div with id="app".
 This suggests that it might be used as a  main container for a JavaScript application (perhaps a React or Vue app) that mounts to the #app div.